sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 Data Obfuscation Procedures for RDX
 ########################################

-Researchers who are approved for a research project work with their institution's data czar to receive RDX data.
-Before delivering data through this program, edX works to protect personally identifying information (PII) by removing obvious identifiers.
+To receive RDX data, researchers who are approved for a research project must work with their institution's data czar.
+Before delivering data through this program, edX works to obscure personally identifying information (PII) by obfuscating obvious identifiers.

 The following topics describe the data obfuscation procedures.